CarolLuca/LegalNERo/README.md

 ## Additional
 This directory contains additional code used for better understanding of advanced Stages.

+## Resources
+This directory contains only the Description.md file with useful links.

 ## Data Sets
 This folder contains all the data sets used for this project, including two programs for parsing the raw gold data sets.